alejandroliu/0ink.net/src/content/posts/2025/2025-04-01-replacing-failed-drives.md

        ```bash
        mdadm --manage /dev/md0 --remove failed
        ```
        Note that `failed` worked for me.
-Other examles mentioned `detached`.
+Other examples mentioned `detached`.
    - Warm plugging, some hardware requires you to enter some commands:
      - mark drive as faulty
        ```bash